How to calculate SSNIT invalidity pension

-Sometimes SSNIT has no option other than to pay an invalidity pension to a contributor.
+Do you know how to calculate SSNIT invalidity pension?
+Sometimes, SSNIT has no option other than to pay an invalidity pension to a contributor.
 There are varied reasons why some SSNIT contributors may opt for this kind of early retirement and pension.

-The factor that may contribute to reaching this decision may be health-related in which case the contributor may opt for an invalidity pension
+The factor that may contribute to reaching this decision may be health-related,, in which case the contributor may opt for an invalidity pension

 For instance, someone who has been declared incapable of actively working by a doctor through a credible medical report may qualify to apply for SSNIT’s reduced or early pension.

-And or must have contributed a minimum of 180 months, which is equivalent to 15 years of contribution to SSNIT.
+And must have contributed a minimum of 180 months, which is equivalent to 15 years of contribution to SSNIT.

 Per SSNIT’s qualifying rules, the applicant must have been